Genetic history of Italy: Genetic composition of Italian mtDNA

+A genetic analysis of maternal haplogroups published in 2018 examined DNA extracted from 15 Iron Age (7th – 4th c.
+BCE) and 30 Roman period (1st – 4th c.
+CE) individuals buried at Iron Age Botromagno and Roman period Vagnari, now part of Gravina in Puglia.
+The study supports previous hypotheses that the ancestors of the Iron Age Iapygians may have originated in the eastern Balkan region, or derive shared ancestry with a common source population from eastern Europe, and suggests that as the Romans occupied the region, they populated their Imperial properties with people from central Italy (possibly from the region of Latium, and the surrounding environs of Rome).

 A 2020 analysis of maternal haplogroups from ancient and modern samples in the central Italian region of Umbria finds a substantial genetic similarity among modern Umbrians and the area's pre-Roman inhabitants, and evidence of substantial genetic continuity in the region from pre-Roman times to the present.
 Both modern and ancient Umbrians were found to have high rates of mtDNA haplogroups U4 and U5a, and an overrepresentation of J (at roughly 30%).
 The study also found that, "local genetic continuities are further attested to by six terminal branches (H1e1, J1c3, J2b1, U2e2a, U8b1b1 and K1a4a)" also shared by ancient and modern Umbrians.

 Autosomal

-In 2008, Dutch geneticists determined that Italy is one of the last two remaining genetic islands in Europe, the other being Finland.
-This is due in part to the presence of the Alpine mountain chain which, over the centuries, has prevented large migration flows aimed at colonizing the Italian lands.
+Wade et al. (2008) determined that Italy is one of the last two remaining genetic islands in Europe, the other being Finland.
+This is due in part to the presence of the Alpine mountain chain which, over the centuries, has prevented large migration flows.

 Recent genome-wide studies have been able to detect and quantify admixture like never before.
 Li et al. (2008), using more than 600,000 autosomal SNPs, identify seven global population clusters, including European, Middle Eastern and Central/South Asian.
 All the Italian samples belong to Central-Western group with minor influences dating to Neolithic period.

 López Herráez et al. (2009) typed the same samples at close to 1 million SNPs and analyzed them in a Western Eurasian context, identifying a number of subclusters.
 This time, all of the European samples show some minor admixture.
 Among the Italians, Tuscany still has the most, and Sardinia has a bit too, but so does Lombardy (Bergamo), which is even farther north.